 Rules of the Program:

 - To participate in this program, you will receive a to go container at no fee.
 Should you lose/misplace your container, a $5 replacement fee will be charged.
 The program will only be available at Oglethorpe Dining Commons, the Village Summit (Monday - Friday only) and the Niche at Scott Hall.
-Only those participating students that reside on the Health Sciences Campus will be able to participate at The Niche at Scott Hall.
+Only those participating students that reside on the Health Sciences Campus and faculty and staff, will be able to participate at The Niche at Scott Hall.

 - Once the container is used, trash or uneaten food should be discarded.
 The box should then be brought back to the dining hall and traded for a clean container each time he or she wants to use the take-out option.